Hilbert series of Parallelogram Polyominoes

 We now want to link the shortenability to the Gorensteinness.
-Hibi showed in \cite[page 105]{H} that given a distributive lattice $L$, the Hibi ring $K[L]$ is Gorenstein if and only if the poset $P$ of the join-irreducible elements of $L$ is pure.
+Hibi showed in \cite[page 105]{H} that given a distributive lattice $L$, the Hibi ring $K[L]$ is Gorenstein if and only if the poset $P$ of the join-irreducible elements of $L$ is pure, i.e. all of the maximal chains have the same length.
 Hence we look at the structure of the poset of the join-irreducible elements of parallelogram polyomino $\PP$ that we identify as a distributive lattice.